cockpit-project/cockpit/doc/protocol.md

     }

-If a command message pertains to a specific channel it has a "channel" field containing the decimal number of the channel.
+If a command message pertains to a specific channel it has a "channel" field containing the id of the channel.
+It is invalid to have an present but empty "channel" field.

 Unknown command messages are ignored, and forwarded as appropriate.